Skip to content

 Fixed-Rate Commercial Loans

-• Stable monthly payments: Great for predictable budgeting
+• Stable payments: Easier long-term budgeting

-Adjustable-Rate Commercial Loans
+Adjustable-Rate Commercial Loans (ARM)

 Who Can Benefit from a Commercial Loan?

-Commercial real estate loans are a good fit for:
+Commercial real estate loans serve:

-• Developers seeking to build new commercial projects
+• Developers building new commercial spaces

 Why Work With a Commercial Loan Expert?

-• Loan comparison and strategy support
+• Loan structure and strategy consulting

-• Local knowledge of Indiana’s commercial markets
+• Knowledge of Indiana’s commercial real estate market

-• Fast response times and transparent communication
+• Fast communication and transparent expectations

 Frequently Asked Questions About Commercial Mortgages